Outside of a dog, a book is man’s best friend. Inside of a dog it’s too dark to read.Groucho Marx

 Most people, including me, choose to make their stone bases from wood.
 Most woods will work.
 I enjoy experimenting, so at various times I have made and used stone bases made from White Oak, Hinoki, Alaskan Cedar, Honduras Mahogany, Teak, and Ipe.
 Alaskan Cedar is an excellent wood for this purpose, but the best wood so far has been Ipe.
 It’s amazing: dense, but tough; It absorbs very little water and won’t crack or rot; Once stable, it doesn’t warp.
 At all.
 Bugs hate it.
 I love it.

 So how did I learn about Ipe?
 An architect specified Ipe to deck an exterior engawa at a balcony on a commercial project I managed some years back, so I decided I had better investigate this material on the Client’s behalf.
 What I found in various installations in Tokyo and Yokohama was eye opening.
 A good example is the Ipe decking installed at Roppongi Hills Mori Tower in Tokyo.
 This building was completed in 2003.
-I have worked in a Client’s offices in this building off and on for 5 years.
+I worked out of a Client’s offices in this building off and on for 5 years.

 The exterior wooden deck at RH is exposed to more nasty weather conditions than a postman, not to mention heavy foot traffic, but although it has turned grey, it has not split, warped, or rotted.
 The screws are still tight, and the surface shows very little wear despite several thousand people walking across it each day.
 Tough stuff.

 So around 2010 when I bought my last replacement stone, I bummed a couple of decking cutoffs a local lumberyard had been using as stickers directly on the ground for years.
 The wood was wet and muddy, but still in good shape.
 I laminated them together to make the base pictured above.
 It has been better than any I made before that time.